MegNjonjo/bostonhousepricing/README.md

 pip install -r requirements.txt
 ---

 ### Configure our gitCLI with our github repository
+---
+commit and push our code to the repo
+---